simplicitesoftware/docs/content/CTG_50_docs/LSN_110_security/security.md

 In particular the `designer` user's password **must** be hard to guess (this is also applicable to any user granted with advanced rights) and changed regularly.
 Enforcing a second authentification factor (2FA) **should** also be considered.
 Ideally using an authentication application (e.g. Google or Microsoft Authenticator)
-Alternatively the `designer` user can be deactivated, at least when not used (but this may complexify delivery processes).
+Alternatively the `designer` user can be deactivated (or only some of its rights), at least when not used (but this may complexify delivery processes).

 <h3 id="uiendpoint">UI endpoint</h3>